Rolled Up American Currency

 This total of your special and general damages may be the end of the formula, but it isn’t necessarily the amount you’ll receive in compensation.
 It’s the amount from which you can begin negotiating your settlement amount.

-How do Adjusters Determine the Severity of Your Injuries?
+How Do Adjusters Determine the Severity of Your Injuries?

 As we mentioned, calculating the total value of your damages involves multiplying your special damages by a number between one and a half and five, and possibly an even higher number.
 So how do insurance adjusters decide which number applies to your injuries?
 These are the main factors that they need to consider when making this determination.
 The more serious each of these factors are, the higher the multiplying number in the formula will be.